holysnippet/pico_eth_doc/README.md

 You can also configure the pins of the Pico to use for the Ethernet port.

 ### Important detail !
 You can use any pins for the Ethernet port.
 The only condition is that the two pins of the TX must follow each other.
-For example **if TX_NEG is 16 then TX_POS WILL be 17.** There is no condition for the RX pin; try to choose a pin that is far from potentially noisy devices.
+For example **if TX_NEG is 16 then TX_POS WILL be 17.** There is no condition for the RX pin.

 Then the applications are initialized before entering the main loop which starts with the "while(1)".